The Ausdance skill set for teaching dance

 I definitely feel more confident in teaching dance safely and have got some good ideas.
 Prepared me on many levels—organisational, confidence and new techniques.

 I enjoyed being the student not the teacher for a change.
-I have learnt so much and it has also helped me to develop the curriculum for next year... looks like I will have Year 9 and Year 10 Dance!
+I have learnt so much and it has also helped me to develop the curriculum for next year...
 So excited!

 The skill set training has developed my skills for working with beginners and very young people.
-I am now teaching 3 year olds, which I would never have had the confidence or skills to do before.
+I am now teaching three-year olds, which I would never have had the confidence or skills to do before.

 Skill set units

-The skill set contains four units of competency, selected from the Community Recreation Industry Training Package SRC04, a nationally endorsed training package.
+The skill set contains four units of competency.
+Two selected from CUA11– Live Performance Training Package and two from SIS10 – Sport, Fitness and Recreation Training Package.
+Both are nationally endorsed training packages.

 • understand educational frameworks and settings